Zoom on the Westinghouse WGen6000

 The control panel provides the upcoming 5 AC outlets:

-Since the WGen6000 bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.
+Because the WGen6000 is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

 The design of the Westinghouse WGen6000 is a typical, open frame, with the dimensions of L27.2 x W26.5 x H26 in, offering support and stability and enabling the possibility of raising it above ground level.
-This type of design is ideal for tough environments and heavy outdoor use.
+The featured design is ideal for the outdoors and all tough environments.

-The WGen6000's status and activity may be monitored conveniently via the control panel, as it features a convenient meter showing you voltage, frequency and lifetime hours.
+The WGen6000's status and activity may be monitored conveniently via the control panel, as it features a convenient meter, which displays voltage, frequency and lifetime hours.

 Thanks to a built-in fuel gauge, the generator allows you to quickly, conveniently and easily check the gas level at a glance.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Westinghouse WGen6000 also is packed along with the following accessories: funnel, oil and tool kit.
+With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Westinghouse WGen6000 also comes with several accessories, including: oil, funnel and tool kit.
 An official storage cover is also available, as a separate purchase.

 The Westinghouse WGen6000 is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 The Westinghouse WGen6000 versus other generators